GregariIliev/leoni-client/README.md

 Use the Development server.

-This application helps you to management Employees, Departments and Positions in one company.
+This application helps you to management Employees, Departments, Positions and shifts (this one is not implemented such as independent model) in one company.

-The Employee have the next attribues: names, address, phone, salary, shift, Departmyn, Position, Admin, email, password.
+The Employee have the next attribues: names, address, phone, salary, shifts, created at --date--, updated at --date-- , Department, Position, Admin, email, password.

 One Employee can be Admin (self reference).
 The logic to create or convert one Employee to Admin is not implemented.

+The Employee can work in one Department one Positions and one shift.

 Departments and Positions has relationship many to many.

-You can create update and delete the Employees, Departments and Positions.
+You can create update and delete the Employees, Departments and Positions. (shitfs not support this)

 See the leoni-server to view the API.